 The subject of kidney disease is one that many people would prefer not to think about.
-However, March is National Kidney Month and March 12 is World Kidney Day, so it’s as good a time as any to focus on some facts about this debilitating disease and, most importantly, to take steps to prevent it from happening to you!
+However, March is National Kidney Month, so it’s as good a time as any to focus on some facts about this debilitating disease and, most importantly, to take steps to prevent it from happening to you.

-Who gets CKD?
-According to the National Kidney Foundation, more than 26 million American adults have CKD.
+According to the National Kidney Foundation, 30 million Americans are estimated to have CKD.
 While this condition can affect anyone at any age, it’s more common in African-Americans, Hispanics, Native Americans, and South Asians (people from India, Bangladesh, Sri Lanka, or Pakistan), and people age 60 and older.
 Also, women are more likely to have CKD than men.

 • Feel more tired and lack energy

 • Have trouble concentrating

 • Have trouble sleeping

 • Need to urinate more than usual

 5. What are the tests used to diagnose CKD?